erictt/computer-science-learning/source/_posts/cs6200/p2l4-thread-design-consideration.md

         * **A mask is used to disable or delay the notification** of an incoming interrupt or signal.
     * If the mask indicates that the corresponding interrupt or signal is enabled, the incoming notification will trigger the corresponding **handler**.
     * **Interrupt handlers** are specified for the entire system by the OS. **Signal handlers** are set on a per-process basis, by the process itself.
+* Differences
+    * For interrupts, the kernel has an **interrupt table** which jumps to a particular subroutine depending on the interrupt type.
+    * For signals, the process likewise has a **signal handler** which selectively enables certain signals using a thread-speciﬁc **signal mask**.
+The kernel calls the handler if the mask allows (i.e. has the bit set) the signal.

 ### Interrupt Handling